 Try the plantar fasciitis night splint which is worn on the foot overnight and is very effective in preventing the calf muscles from tightening up overnight.

 The calf muscles consist of the larger gastrocnemius muscle and the soleus muscle which is located deeper and lower down the leg.
-To effectively stretch both these muscles exercises should be done with the knee bent as well as straight.
+To effectively stretch both muscles, perform exercises with the knee bent as well as straight.

-To stretch the big gastrocnemius muscle the back leg must be kept straight.
-Stand with the leg to be stretched at the back and hands on a wall at shoulder height.
-Bend the front knee and lean forward, keeping the back knee straight and pushing the heel down into the floor.
+To stretch the big gastrocnemius muscle in the back leg keep your knee extended.
+Stand with the back leg straight, hands on a wall at shoulder height.
+Bend the front knee and lean forward, keeping the back knee straight and pushing the heel down to the floor.

 When you can feel a stretch, hold for 20 seconds.
 If the stretch eases, lean further forwards until you can feel it again.
 But do not push too far in the early stages.
 Perform 3 repetitions and repeat this 3-5 times a day.

-To stretch the deeper soleus muscle the knee of the leg to be stretched needs to be bent.
-This is because the soleus muscle attaches below the knee and bending the knee allows the gastrocnemius muscle to relax leaving the soleus on stretch.
+Stretch the deeper soleus muscle with your knee bent.
+This is because the soleus muscle attaches below the knee and bending the knee allows the gastrocnemius muscle to relax leaving the soleus on the stretch.

 Sports massage can help relax tight muscles, improve flexibility and the overall condition of a muscle.

-IMPORTANT: Before starting any massage treatment the therapist will check for contraindications (if any apply to you, then massage is not allowed).
+Before starting any massage the therapist checks for contraindications.
+If any apply then massage is not suitable.